vintagetrex/Nemesis-Project/README.md

       - columns y2 through yn are advertisements submitted for the claims
       - advertisements are oredered with row y2 containing the advertisement with the highest bid and being stored with a data submission
+      - new blocks from proof of work add storage slots to the array